compulim/generator-azure-web-app/README.md

 ## Update the scaffolding

 We update our scaffolding from time to time.
 To update your existing project, rerun `yo azure-web-app` and scaffold again.
-Yeoman will automatically the scaffolding from npm.
+Yeoman will automatically download the latest scaffolding from npm.

 > Don't worry, Yeoman will prompt to overwrite a file if it should be replaced.